corentin-regent/poetrelease/README.md

       - name: Release project
         uses: corentin-regent/poetrel@v1
         with:
-          github-token: ${{ secrets.GITHUB_TOKEN }}
           pypi-token: ${{ secrets.PYPI_TOKEN }}
 ```

 The `PYPI_TOKEN` secret can be generated [here](https://pypi.org/manage/account/#api-tokens) for
 your project and has to be added to your repository secrets in the GitHub settings.

-The `GITHUB_TOKEN` secret on the other hand is builtin, and is provided by GitHub without any action
-required.

 ## Changelog format